sammyrey6/readmeGen/README.md

 ## Usage
-y
+To create Passwords.

 ## Installation

-y
+Open with live server!

 ## Question/advise
-If you have any questions you can email me at y.
+If you have any questions you can email me at samuelrey.carag@gmail.com.

-If you want to see more of my work you can check out my Github at [y](https://github.com/y).
+If you want to see more of my work you can check out my Github at [https://github.com/sammyrey6](https://github.com/https://github.com/sammyrey6).

 ## Contributing

-y
+Sammyrey6
 ## Tests

-y

-## License
- This project is licensed under the GPL 3.0 license
+N/a